liuqivandy/scUnifrac/README.md

 # Usage

-After installing scUnifrac, use the following code to run a simple example
+After installing scUnifrac, use the following code to run examples

 	library(scUnifrac)
 	#load two example datasets, one is from mouse colon, the other is from mouse pancreas